 Our lab focuses on two traits that predict achievement: grit and self-control.
 Grit is the tendency to sustain interest in and effort toward very long-term goals (Duckworth et al., 2007).
-Self-control is the voluntary regulation of behavioral, emotional, and attentional impulses in the presence of momentarily gratifying temptations or diversions (Duckworth & Seligman, 2005; Duckworth & Steinberg, manuscript submitted for publication).
+Self-control is the voluntary regulation of behavioral, emotional, and attentional impulses in the presence of momentarily gratifying temptations or diversions (Duckworth & Seligman, 2005; Duckworth & Steinberg, 2015).
 On average, individuals who are gritty are more self-controlled, but the correlation between these two traits is not perfect: Some individuals are paragons of grit but not self-control, and some exceptionally well-regulated individuals are not especially gritty (Duckworth & Gross, 2014).

 In this must-read book for anyone striving to succeed, MacArthur “genius” Angela Duckworth shows parents, educators, athletes, students, and business people—both seasoned and new—what they can do to fulfill their potential.

 Why do some people succeed and others fail?
 Sharing new insights from her landmark research, Angela explains why talent is hardly a guarantor of success.

 Angela has found that grit—a combination of passion and perseverance for a singularly important goal—is the hallmark of high achievers in every domain.
 She's also found scientific evidence that grit can grow.

 Angela gives a first-person account of her research with teachers working in some of the toughest schools, cadets struggling through their first days at West Point, and young finalists in the National Spelling Bee.
 She also mines fascinating insights from history and shows what can be gleaned from modern experiments in peak performance.
 Finally, she shares what she’s learned from interviewing dozens of high achievers—from JP Morgan Chase CEO Jamie Dimon to Seattle Seahawks Coach Pete Carroll.